 The Universal Stack is made for general purpose PHP web development — websites and web applications.
 Its design unifies legacy development workflows with modern web development paradigms.

 The Universal Stack is, well, universally usable.
 Everyone should be able to use the Universal stack out-of-the-box.
 It's a good start for developers new to the cloud to get their feet wet without having to learn a bunch of new technologies and workflows.
-In short: the target groups is everybody.

 Unless your project is very resource intensive, there is virtually no application type which won't fit.
 Depending on the chosen plan, coding skills, data volume and traffic you can use Universal Stack Apps for anything you like, like: semi-static websites, small e-shops, all kind of blogs, weekend projects, development, staging, MVPs to CMS driven websites and small web applications.